Krupskis/Hardware-Guide/README.md

 git clone https://github.com/Krupskis/Hardware-Guide.git
 ```

-2. Connect device to your Mac
+2. Connect device to your Mac using a USB-C cable

 3. Open terminal and get port of the connected device